 Rongguo Wei has been our Co-Chief Financial Officer since March 2018.
-Mr. Wei has served as the Chief Financial Officer of LiquidValue Development since March 2017.
-Mr. Wei has also served as the Chief Financial Officer of HWH International Inc. (formerly known as Alset Capital Acquisition Corp.) since October 2021.
-Mr. Wei is a finance professional with more than 15 years of experience working in public and private corporations in the United States.
+Mr. Wei has served as the Chief Financial Officer of LiquidValue Development Inc. since March 2017.
+Mr. Wei has also served as the Chief Financial Officer of HWH International Inc. since October 2021.
+Mr. Wei is a finance professional with nearly 20 years of experience working in public and private corporations in the United States.
 As the Chief Financial Officer of SeD Development Management LLC, Mr. Wei is responsible for oversight of all finance, accounting, reporting and taxation activities for that company.
 Prior to joining SeD Development Management LLC in August 2016, Mr. Wei worked for several different U.S. multinational and private companies including serving as Controller at American Silk Mill, LLC, a textile manufacturing and distribution company, from August 2014 to July 2016, serving as a Senior Financial Analyst at Air Products & Chemicals, Inc., a manufacturing company, from January 2013 to June 2014, and serving as a Financial/Accounting Analyst at First Quality Enterprise, Inc., a personal products company, from 2011 to 2012.
-Mr. Wei served as a member of the Board Directors of Amarantus Bioscience Holdings, Inc., a biotech company, from February to May 2017, and has served as Chief Financial Officer of that company from February 2017 until November 2017.
+Mr. Wei served as a member of the Board Directors of Amarantus Bioscience Holdings, Inc., a biotech company, from February to May 2017, and has served as the Chief Financial Officer of that company from February 2017 until November 2017.
 Before Mr. Wei came to the United States, he worked as an equity analyst at Hong Yuan Securities, an investment bank in Beijing, China, concentrating on industrial and public company research and analysis.
+Mr. Wei is a certified public accountant and received his Master of Business Administration from the University of Maryland and a Master of Business Taxation from the University of Minnesota.
 Mr. Wei also holds a Master in Business degree from Tsinghua University and a Bachelor's degree from Beihang University.

 Charles MacKenzie was appointed our Chief Development Officer in December 2019.
-Mr. MacKenzie has served as a member of the Board of Directors of LiquidValue Development since December 2017.
-He has served as Chief Executive Officer-United States of Alset EHome Inc. since April 2020 and has served as the Chief Development Officer for SeD Development Management, a subsidiary of Alset EHome Inc., since July 2015.
-Mr. MacKenzie also serves as a member of the Board of Directors of Alset EHome Inc. since October 2017.
+Mr. MacKenzie has served as a member of the Board of Directors of LiquidValue Development Inc. since December 2017.
+He has served as the Chief Executive Officer-United States of Alset EHome Inc. since April 2020 and has served as the Chief Development Officer for SeD Development Management, a subsidiary of Alset EHome Inc., since July 2015.
+Mr. MacKenzie has also served as a member of the Board of Directors of Alset EHome Inc. since October 2017.
 He was previously the Chief Development Officer for Inter-American Development (IAD), a subsidiary of Heng Fai Enterprises Limited (now known as Zensun Enterprises Limited) from April 2014 to June 2015.
 Mr. MacKenzie is the Founder and President of MacKenzie Equity Partners, specializing in mixed-use real estate investments since 2006, and served in various brokerage and development roles with MacKenzie Commercial Real Estate Services from 1997 to 2006.
 Mr. MacKenzie was also the owner of Smartbox Portable Storage, a residential moving and storage company, from October 2006 to a successful sale in February 2017.
 Mr. MacKenzie focuses on acquisitions and development of residential and mixed-use projects within the United States.
 Mr. MacKenzie specializes in site selection, contract negotiations, marketing and feasibility analysis, construction and management oversight, building design and investor relations.
 Mr. MacKenzie has developed over 1,300 residential units including single family homes, multifamily, and senior living dwellings totaling more than \$110 million and over 650,000 square feet of commercial real estate valued at over \$100 million.
 Mr. MacKenzie received a B.A. and graduate degree from St. Lawrence University, where he served on Board of Trustees from 2003 to 2007.